gchriswill/JicJacJoe/README.md

 There are 3 convenient commands available at different stages:

-- `Save` Available during a current game session
+- `Save` Available only during a current game session
 - `Restart` Available at all time except in the main menu
 - `Exit` Available during all times